 The Science of Leaves

 Tree identification: The above activities have hopefully directed your children’s attention to the finer details of the leaves and they are ready to use the leaves to identify which tree they came from.
 The Trees, Leaves, and Bark Take Along Guide is our favorite book to use because it makes identification simple and easy.
 If the leaves came from trees near your home, you can revisit the trees to use their bark to help identify the trees or confirm the identification your children have made.
+Here are more ideas about learning to identify trees.

 Why do leaves change color and fall?: This is a question most children will ask at some point (or many points!) during the fall.
 Download our free booklet below that will walk them step-by-step through the answers to these questions.
 Pictures to color throughout the booklet will keep younger children engaged even if they don’t really understand the science, yet.